MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Remove-MgBetaDriveItem.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Files-help.xml Module Name: Microsoft.Graph.Beta.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/remove-mgbetadriveitem
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Remove-MgBetaDriveItem

 ## SYNOPSIS
-Delete a \[bundle\]\[\] of driveItems by using its id.Deleting a bundle using this method permanently deletes the bundle and doesn't move it to the Recycle Bin.It doesn't, however, remove the items that were referenced by the bundle.They'll remain in their parent folders.
+Delete a \[bundle\]\[\] of driveItems by using its id.\nDeleting a bundle using this method permanently deletes the bundle and doesn't move it to the Recycle Bin.\nIt doesn't, however, remove the items that were referenced by the bundle.\nThey'll remain in their parent folders.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgDriveItem](/powershell/module/Microsoft.Graph.Files/Remove-MgDriveItem?view=graph-powershell-1.0)

 ## SYNTAX